hwangcc23/tty-dayday/README.md

 # tty-dayday
-Countdown days Since and Until using ncurses
+Countdown days Since and Until.
+Draw days using ncurses.